sharmine-s/makersbnb/README.md

 When a request is made using the `update` method the `requested` must be updated to true and that `user_id` and `confirmed` should be given appropriate values.
 Such as, 1 and false, respectively.
 Once a booking is confirmed false must be updated to true.

+## User Table
+when working with the user table note that the listing table depends on the user table and the  dates table relies on the user and the listings tables.